oracle-livelabs/adb/building-blocks/how-to-author-with-blocks/how-to-author-with-blocks.md

 Let's take a look at the markdown for Provisioning an Autonomous Database:

 ```
+Here is markdown specific to my workshop.

+Let's create an ADB instance.

 ## Task 1: Choose Autonomous Database from the services menu
 []&lpar;include:adb-goto-service-body.md)